-Grain sorghum is grown over a wide range of growing conditions across the Southwest High Plains region.
+Grain sorghum is grown over a wide range of growing conditions across West Texas.
 Thus, nutrient management depends on the specific environment in which the crop is grown.
-This overall production region is characterized by moisture-limited dryland and high-yielding irrigated grain sorghum.
-The large fibrous root system of grain sorghum is very efficient at utilizing nutrients from the soil, which gives grain sorghum the ability to extract large amounts of residual nutrients and allows it to respond to nutrient applications.
-Because the Southwest High Plains commonly incorporates fallow into crop rotation, and because grain sorghum is responsive to residual nutrients, accurate soil testing is necessary for economical nutrient and lime application.
+The large fibrous root system of grain sorghum is very efficient at utilizing nutrients from the soil, which gives grain sorghum the ability to extract large amounts of residual nutrients and allows it to respond to nutrient application.
+Accurate soil testing is necessary for economical nutrient application.
 However, soil tests are no better than the sample collected in the field.
 Interpretations of soil tests and resulting fertilization recommendations are made based on many years of research.
 Fertilizer rates are targeted for optimum yields assuming yield potential is not restricted by other growthlimiting factors.